microsoft/LightGBM/docs/FAQ.rst

 Critical
 ~~~~~~~~

-You encountered a critical issue when using LightGBM (crash, prediction error, non sense outputs…).
+You encountered a critical issue when using LightGBM (crash, prediction error, non sense outputs...).
 Who should you contact?

 If your issue is not critical, just post an issue in `Microsoft/LightGBM repository <https://github.com/Microsoft/LightGBM/issues>`__.